 He built the world’s first electronic turbine for clean, cheap electricity generation.

 He also build the world’s fastest large-scale optimization algorithm.

 Dr. Mark Amo-Boateng is a dynamic young innovator and inventor that is passionate about solving the grand challenges in the world.
 These include;

 - Innovation and applications of technology to solve real-time problems and needs of Africa and the world at large.

-- Interests in water includes the applications of advanced techniques such as high perfomance computing (HPC), neural networks, fuzzy logic, genetic algorithms, etc. in hydrology, hydraulics and climate change engineering and modelling.
+- Interests in water include the applications of advanced techniques such as high-performance computing (HPC), neural networks, fuzzy logic, genetic algorithms, etc. in hydrology, hydraulics and climate change engineering and modeling.